-Following the work of Parra-Rodriguez et al. \cite{parra2020digital}, we consider a context in which we take access to a \textit{resource} Hamiltonian consisting of a sum of all interaction terms between connected qubit pairs on an $n$-qubit device.
-We use this resource as an entangling operation to simulate problem Hamiltonians required for QAOA.
+Where sums in this work over qubit indices start from $1$.
+We use this resource as an interacting operation to simulate problem Hamiltonians required for QAOA.
 In sDAQC we assume that our device has the capability for this resource Hamiltonian to be turned on and off, alongside the ability to perform arbitrary single-qubit gates.
-We can therefore alternate blocks of our resource interaction with digital blocks of single-qubit gates.
-In bDAQC we do not make use of the controllability of the resource Hamiltonian, but retain the ability to perform arbitrary single-qubit gates at any time.
-Let us assume that the resource Hamiltonian available is an all-to-all (ATA) Ising Hamiltonian:
+We can, therefore, alternate our resource interaction with single-qubit gates.
+In bDAQC we do not assume resource Hamiltonian can be turned off and on, but retain the ability to perform arbitrary single-qubit gates at any time, simultaneously applied alongside the resource interaction.

-where in the \textit{homogeneous} case, $r_{jk} = 1\,\, \forall\,\, j,k$ (the units of $r$ are set such that $1$ represents a relevant energy scale for the device).
-All sums over qubit indices start from $1$.
+Let us assume that the resource Hamiltonian available is an all-to-all (ATA) Ising Hamiltonian: where in the \textit{homogeneous} case, $r_{jk} = 1\,\, \forall\,\, j,k$ (the units of $r$ are set such that $1$ represents a relevant energy scale for the device).
 In the simulations and resource estimates performed in this work, we consider only resource Hamiltonians in which no element of $r$ is zero.
 However, the following procedure does not require an all-to-all connected resource interaction to succeed.